openstack-archive/deb-python-extras/README.rst

 Documentation
 -------------

-pydoc extras is your friend.
+pydoc extras is your friend. extras currently contains the following functions:

+* try_import

+* try_imports

+* safe_hasattr

+Which do what their name suggests.

 Licensing